-Nissan Murano owners have reported 11 problems related to service engine light on (under the engine and engine cooling category).
+Nissan Murano owners have reported 13 problems related to service engine light on (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Nissan Murano based on all problems reported for the Murano.

 On 4/8/15, while about to make a left turn at a traffic light, my car stalled without any warning.
 Started up after two attempts.
 Service engine light came on and has remains on currently.
 Contacted Nissan specialist on a website who advised it could be crank position and/or camshaft sensor(s).
 I took it to firestone to have it scanned.
 Positive for codes p0725(engine speed signal circuit malfunction) and p0340(camshaft position sensor circuit failure).
 Purchased my vehicle in August 2003.
 Never notified by Nissan of recall for sensors(NHTSA #03v4550000).
 Called local dealership on 4/9/16 who advised me that my VIN number is not on the list for my vehicle to be repaired, despite having the same complication identified by Nissan and NHTSA which necessitated the recall.
 In addition, letter written by thetechnical compliance department of Nissan to the NHTSA, dated 12/4/03, clearly states that my car is included in the list of recalled vehicles.
 No updated letter or other public information found stating that certain VIN numbers are required to have car repaired.
 This is a gross safety issue and I am not clear as to why they are refusing to service my vehicle as per the recall.
 Please address.
 Thank you.